 The cheapest alcohol is the local speciality Konyagi, which is like gin and you can buy a big bottle for the same price as a normal drink, but be warned this stuff is strong!

-Activity costs on Zanzibar vary massively.
-There are loads of free things to do, but then there are lots of expensive things to do also, like scuba diving or a dolphin spotting trip!
+Activity costs on Zanzibar vary, massively.
+There are loads of free things to do, but then there are lots of expensive things to do also, like scuba diving or a dolphin-spotting trip (just make sure you choose an ethical one)!

 For a two week trip, I’d probably recommend taking a minimum of $500 for activities (just in case) however it really depends on what you want to do. if you just want to lie on the beach all day, you’ll need much less.
 If you want to scuba dive every day, you’ll need more.

-Zanzibar has lots and lots of great shopping opportunties.
+Zanzibar has lots and lots of great shopping opportunities.
 If you’re not a shopper, then you’re fine.
 But if you are… God help you!
-From paintings, to jewellery, to clothes, to fabrics to little trinkets, Zanzibar has it all.
+From paintings to jewellery, to clothes, to fabrics to little trinkets, Zanzibar has it all.
 I hate shopping at home, but last time I was in Stone Town I think I spent around $200 on paintings and fabric.

 Excluding any pre-costs (your costs for getting to/from Zanzibar, your visa, medical, insurance etc), on a budget, you’re probably looking at spending around $30 – $60 a day, but you could easily spend much more!